 The backdrop of disruption and rapidly evolving business conditions clearly influenced HR executives’ 2022 priorities ¬– illustrated in the image below.
-Seven of the 10 top HR priorities represent human capital business and enterprise goals, indicating a strong focus by HR organizations on their role in enabling the success of the overall enterprise.
+On 2022 HR agenda, seven of the 10 top HR priorities represent human capital business and enterprise goals, indicating a strong focus by HR organizations on their role in enabling the success of the overall enterprise.

 Collectively, these 10 top priorities reflect four key themes.

 - HR leaders are moving quickly to shore up capabilities for meeting objectives.

 HR agenda for 2022 is rather full of significant objectives.
 HR organizations are challenged to achieve their most important 2022 HR priorities, based on the size of the gaps between the importance assigned to these goals and HR’s confidence in their current ability to address them.
 Because most of these directly impact the enterprise and key aspects of the business, it is all the more important that HR upgrades its capabilities.